skurudo/phpmyadmin-fixer/README.md

 - clean temp files, leftover pma.txt (contains password for pma@localhost) and old config;

 ##Changes:
+- new tables and settings for favorite, usergroups, central_columns, designer_settings, export_templates;
 - we don't use pwgen for generation password anymore, no extra utilities;
 - check wget/curl before downloading dump for database;
 - universal installer with os detector by Sergey Rodin (VestaCP - https://vestacp.com);